glomex/gcdt-docs/docs/07_installation.md

 It is a very common practice not to install Python packages by hand.
 Instead dependencies and version are managed in a documented and repeatable way.
 Basically you add the names and versions of your packages to a text file.
 Most projects also group their dependencies into `direct` dependencies of the service or application and packages they need to develop, build, test and document.

 The grouping is not enforced by packaging but to have a std. within an organization is beneficial especially if your want to reuse CI/CD tools.

+A little opinionated but pretty common:

+* `requirements.txt` tools and packages your service directly depends on
+* `requirements_def.txt` tools and packages you need to develop and test your service
+* `requirements_gcdt.txt` gcdt and gcdt plugins you use to deploy your service to AWS

 The easiest way to install gcdt is via pip and virtualenv.